zcash/sapling-mpc/README.md

 &emsp;&emsp;Notice: this process could take 0.5 ~ 1 hours according to your hardware capacity and occupy 1.5 ~ 2GB of memory.

-9. Send your result to TRON.
+9. Send your result to TRONZ.
 Send the file `new_params` by keybase and `hash` by email.
 Feel free to state your os version in email.
 E.g. windows 7/centos 7.

 ## Dependency
 We reuse the phase 2 result of zcash https://download.z.cash/sapling-mpc/params as the first `params` of the process.
 At the end of process, we generate the random beacon by using one Bitcoin block's hash as the seed of pseudo random number generator; The block's height will not be determined until last participant completes his operation.
 After we verify all participants' contribution, we will publish all hash on project [wiki](https://github.com/tronprotocol/mpc/wiki) page.
 Anyone can do this verification as belows.